Mental Health Resources

 The Tang Center provides online screenings for depression, bipolar disorder, anxiety, post-traumatic stress, eating concerns and problems with alcohol.
 These online screenings are free and confidential, and they can help you decide whether it’s time to talk to a professional.

-If you would like to discuss your concerns with someone in person, please contact Student Services or Dr. Zaruba.
+If you would like to discuss your concerns with someone in person, please contact Student Services, Dr. Zaruba, or Dr. Song.
 If you need help immediately, you can also visit CPS on the third floor of the Tang Center where Emergency Counseling is available Monday-Friday, 10:00 am-5:00 pm.
 If Tang is not open, call 510.643.7197 and ask to speak with a counselor.
-More information on urgent concerns can be foundhere.
+More information on urgent concerns can be found here.

 Overcoming Common Barriers to getting help

 Many people stop themselves from getting help for one, some, or all of the following reasons.
-If this sounds like you, click through and reconsider your reasons for not seeking help.
+If this sounds like you, reconsider your reasons for not seeking help.
+Learn more about your options and consider a Let’s Talk appointment with a counselor to talk through your concerns.
 Most people who do seek help for mental health issues are enormously relieved to find that help is available and they need not face their problems alone.

 Suggested Reading